-"Christian Enemy #1: Dualism Exposed & Destroyed" "The Fear of the Lord is the beginning of knowledge, but fools despise wisdom and discipline." - Proverbs 1:7 "Christianity is not a realm of life; it's a way of life for every realm" 1 Introduction When I came to Dallas Baptist University I had a rather violent reaction to what I thought was a profound category mistake.
+"The Fear of the Lord is the beginning of knowledge, but fools despise wisdom and discipline." - Proverbs 1:7 "Christianity is not a realm of life; it's a way of life for every realm" 1 Introduction When I came to Dallas Baptist University I had a rather violent reaction to what I thought was a profound category mistake.
 Coming from the public school system, I had a deeply embedded idea of how "religious" claims ought to relate, or should I say, ought not to relate, with "worldly affairs."
-To use a phrase that Os Guinness frequently uses, I thought that "religion might be privately engaging but publicly irrelevant."
-I was astonished at the unashamed integration of all these "religious" beliefs into other realms of life, even though I myself was a Christian.
+To paraphrase Os Guinness, I thought that "religion might be privately engaging but publicly irrelevant."2 I was astonished at the unashamed integration of all these "religious" beliefs into other realms of life, even though I myself was a Christian.
 The key word for me was: unashamed.
 I thought to myself, "How could these people be so shameless in their biases?"
-My reaction to this Wholistic vision of life was so serious that I almost left the university to go get myself a "real" education, one where my schooling wouldn't be polluted by all of these messy assumptions and presuppositions, even if they were Christian.
+My reaction to this wholistic vision of life was so serious that I almost left the university to go get myself a "real" education, one where my schooling wouldn't be polluted by all of these messy assumptions and presuppositions, even if they were Christian.
 My worldview lenses saw "education" as something totally separate from my "faith."
-I was a model student of the American public school system, and like most other students, whether Christian or not, the separation of "church/state" and "faith/education" was only a small part of something much deeper and much more profound, the separation of my "faith" from the rest of my "life."
-Our public schools are indoctrinating other students who have this same split-vision3, in which "faith" is a private thing, which is not to be integrated into the classroom.
-After all, this 1 Phrase coined by Kenneth Hermonn.
+I was a model student of the American public school system, and like most other students whether Christian or not, the separation of "church/state" and "faith/education" was only a small part of something much deeper and much more profound, the separation of my "faith" from the rest of my "life."
+Our public schools are churning out record numbers of people who have this same split vision, in which "faith" is a private thing, which is not to be integrated into the classroom.
+After all, this is a public school, isn't it?
+In many ways, the problem of dualism can be summarized in the 1 I do not know who coined this phrase, but I use it throughout my paper.